How Can I Console Someone Grieving

 Truly, even babies who have’t been baptized are still guilty of original sin and can’t be welcomed into Heaven…and for eternity they will be without the love and presence of God as a consequence of us not baptizing them.

-Yes, God holds us responsible to not only for guiding others to Life, so others gain knowledge of how to obtain salvation, but He also calls us to see to it God’s children remove the consequence of original sin, through receiving God’s free gift of eternal Life (saving grace) by baptism or our sins (original and actual) will eternal effect each other.
+Yes, God holds us responsible to not only guide others to Life, so others gain knowledge of how to obtain salvation, but He also calls us to see to it God’s children remove the consequence of original sin, through receiving God’s free gift of eternal Life (saving grace) by baptism or our sins (original and actual) will eternal effect each other.

 To learn about the contrition we need to obtain to accept God’s forgiving mercy please read, “What is True sorrow” also to come to understand the horror of one slight sin, please read Lifting Our Values book, “How to Obtain Perfect Contrition.”